Professor of Economics

 Ferejohn number: 1

 Prior to that he was on the faculty at the University of Chicago and the Massachusetts Institute of Technology.
-He received a PhD from Harvard University, where he was a Frank Knox Scholar.
+He received a PhD from Harvard University.

 His research focuses on contract theory, organizational economics, law and economics, and political economy.
-He has written on topics including: network capital, political districting, the boundary of the firm, incentives in organizations, mechanism design, and voting rules.
+He has written on topics including: network capital, political districting, the boundary of the firm, incentives in organizations, mechanism design, voting rules, and blockchain.

 Professor Holden has published in top general interest journals such as the the Quarterly Journal of Economics, the American Economic Review and the Review of Economic Studies.